angelomilien/weather/README.md

 ## Usage

-To start the program type `bin/weather` in cli and follow instructions.
+To start the program after it instaled type `bin/weather` in cli and follow instructions.

 ## Development